 Using the deep learning network results, undesired parts of the scene (e.g. sky, occlusions, etc.) can be automatically excluded from the dense image matching (DIM) procedure.
-This procedure is normally called "masking", it is generally manually performed and time consuming.
-The masking of undesired areas is performed to remove areas that would degrade the dense point clouds adding unwanted or noisy points.
+This procedure, commonly called "masking", it is generally performed manually and thus time consuming.
+Masking aims to eliminate areas that would degrade the dense point clouds adding unwanted or noisy points.

-Figure 7 shows an example where the sky in background and in between the columns would produce outliers close to the temple borders.
-Semantically classified images allow to automatically mask the unwanted areas ("sky" class), robustly eliminating large part of the outliers and the noise close to the edges (white/blue points in Figure 8a).
+Figure 7 shows an example where the sky in background would generate noisy points close to the object borders.
+In this case, instead of a building façade we chose to test on an ancient temple dataset as the column structure makes it more challenging for sky masking.
+Semantically classified images allow to automatically mask out the unwanted pixels (in this case pixels with "sky" label), robustly eliminating large part of the outliers and noise close to the object edges (white/blue points in Figure 8a).
 The number of removed points was around 5% of the total reconstructed 3D points.
-Using this approach a large part of the post-processing/editing of the dense point cloud (manual or automatic filtering) can be avoided.
+Using this approach, a large part of the post-processing/editing of the dense point cloud (manual or automatic filtering) can be avoided.